-In a 2009 study, for instance, University of Montreal psychologist professor Christopher Earls and University of Ottawa psychology professor Martin Lalumière have made an effort to counter stereotypes of men who have sex with animals as uneducated and uncultured.
-They have sympathetically described the case of an educated, articulate, sports car-driving, and professional zoophile, who owns a small farm outside of a major city where he keeps his two “mare-wives.”
+In a 2009 study, for instance, University of Montreal psychologist professor Christopher Earls and University of Ottawa psychology professor Martin Lalumière counter stereotypes of men who have sex with animals as uneducated and uncultured.
+They sympathetically describe the case of an educated, articulate, sports car-driving, and professional zoophile, who owns a small farm outside of a major city where he keeps his two “mare-wives.”
 Part of Earls and Lalumière’s sympathy for this zoophile is that they see his sexuality as an unchosen sexual orientation.
-They argue that zoophilia begins “very early in life” and is “discovered” rather than “chosen.”
+They argue that zoophilia begins “very early in life” and is “discovered” rather than chosen.
 The zoophile in their case study provides a classic “coming out” narrative: he struggled to have sex with female humans despite his orientation toward mares.
 He married, had children and tried to be a “normal” husband for years before divorcing his wife and accepting that he could only be with equines.
 Earls and Lalumière at no point consider the welfare of this man’s “mares-wives,” focusing exclusively on their “husband.”

 Sex therapist Hani Miletski is also sympathetic to zoophiles and, like Earls and Lalumière, she describes zoophilia as an unchosen sexual identity—indeed she has authored an article titled “Is zoophilia a sexual orientation?
 A study” (2005), in which she answers her question in the affirmative.
 She describes zoophiles having sex with nonhuman animals as being “true to themselves.”